 I’m glad you asked.
 Building a budget together follows five steps:

-To help you work through these steps, we’ve created a Build-A-Budget tool to guide you along.
-You can check it out here.
+To help you work through these steps, we’ve created a Build-a-Budget tool.
 It works for couples who have fully merged finances or those who have both shared and individual expenses.

 Now let’s break down each step in further detail.